JUNE 2026

 European Union:

-A significant number of EU member states have banned or restricted GMO cultivation, including France, Germany, Austria, Greece, Hungary, the Netherlands, Latvia, Lithuania, Luxembourg, Bulgaria, Poland, Denmark, Malta, Slovenia, Italy, and Croatia.
+Historically, significant number of EU member states have banned or restricted GMO cultivation, including France, Germany, Austria, Greece, Hungary, the Netherlands, Latvia, Lithuania, Luxembourg, Bulgaria, Poland, Denmark, Malta, Slovenia, Italy, and Croatia.

 Other European Countries: